 One of the biggest hang-ups when it comes to blogging isn’t writing content for the blog itself, but, measuring the blog and judging whether it is performing well or not.
 We hear from marketers all the time that they want to do a better job of measuring their blog posts, so, we created this post all about this important topic.

-Before diving into this post, ask yourself if any of the 3 questions resonates with you:
+Before diving into this post, ask yourself if any of these three questions resonate with you:

 - Do you ever feel like you’re running a company blog because you think you should but don’t know if the blog is actually lifting your brand?